Adrianjewell91/duet-/README.md

 Make some kind of loading signal for when all the sockets are hooked up.
 Add reconnection options?

-Really pin down the sound, and do a good job with it (remove the cycles)
-    - Overtones series
-    - Different pitches have different filters.
-    - Add pedal somehow.
-    _ set sustain time to be a function of pitch.

 Pitch the software to the music schools in my neighborhood.